 What I do: I read the manuscript, doing as much or as little editing as I’m asked to while keeping the author’s intentions for the story in mind.
 (If you tell me you don’t want me to fix any awkwardly worded sentences in your manuscript, I’ll leave them alone.
 I’ll grit my teeth and drink more coffee than usual, but I’ll abide by your wishes, because the author has the final say.)
 I prefer to take a non-invasive approach to editing.
 I correct spelling and punctuation, and suggest a better word where the one used just doesn’t fit.
 I point out places where the plot doesn’t make sense or where the story slows in a way that doesn’t seem to serve the overall pacing.
 I fact-check.
-Unless the author requests otherwise, I use the rules/guidelines found in The Chicago Manual of Style.
+Unless the author specifically requests otherwise, I use the rules/guidelines found in The Chicago Manual of Style.

-What I don’t do: I don’t rely on any spell checking or editing program; even the best one out there cannot understand the nuances of language the way a live human (or human-like person) can.
-If you hire me to proofread an otherwise finished manuscript, I won’t run it through Microsoft Word’s spell check and call it done and then charge you $3/page for the work.
-I won’t give your manuscript the Strunk-and-White treatment or tell you that you must conform to a style guide intended for journalism (the Associated Press Stylebook) rather than for fiction.
+What I don’t do: I don’t rely on any spell-checking or editing program; even the best one out there cannot understand the nuances of language the way a live human (or human-like person) can.
+If you hire me to proofread an otherwise finished manuscript, I won’t run it through Microsoft Word’s spell-check and call it done, and then charge you $3/page for the work.
+I won’t give your manuscript the Strunk-and-White treatment or tell you that you must conform to a style guide intended for journalism (The Associated Press Stylebook) rather than for fiction.
 I will not allow my pet thesaurus to sneeze all over your manuscript.
 I will not attempt to force my own voice into a story.
 It’s your story; I’m just here to help you tell it better.
 (I’ll even refrain from suggesting the use of semicolons if you tell me that you don’t like ‘em.)